Game-Bloc/GameBloc-Chess-Game-/README.md

 * This works using EVM-RPC canister as the api that communicates with ethereum blockchain and the ICP canister.
 To learn more about evm-rpc <a href="https://internetcomputer.org/docs/building-apps/chain-fusion/ethereum/evm-rpc/overview">Click here</a>

-## Errors encountered
-* the wasm*-unknown-unknown targets are not supported by default, you may need to enable the "js" feature.